Authize/Clash-Royale-AI/README.md

 Disclaimer

 Use the emulator connector only where authorized and compliant with terms of service.
-This project focuses on autonomous learning in a simulator; any external integration is your responsibility.
+This project includes an option to play via ADB (rule or rl mode).
+Ensure you have permission to automate and that it complies with all terms.